 - for reasons of public interest in the field of public health;

-- for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Article 89(1) of the GDPR, insofar as the right to erasure is likely to render impossible or seriously prejudice the achievement of the purposes of the processing, or
+- for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes pursuant to Article 89(1) of the GDPR, insofar as the right to erasure is likely to render impossible or seriously prejudice the achievement of the purposes of the processing,

 - for the assertion, exercise or defence of legal claims.

 If we are obliged to erase in accordance with the aforementioned principles and we have made your personal data public, we will take reasonable steps, including technical measures, having regard to the available technology and the cost of implementation, to inform the other data controllers that process the personal data that you have requested that they erase all links to, or copies or replications of, that personal data.